How Do I Adopt A Collie?

 We can only reiterate that you are under no pressure to take on a rescue dog, our staff will offer as much advice as they can.
 Assuming that our staff are satisfied that the dog you are interested in will fit in with your circumstances then the final decision to rehome a rescue dog of course rests with you.
 If you have any doubts, no matter how slight, we would rather you take time, if necessary away from the centre, considering all the matters before committing yourself.

-If you still have some questions do take a look at the FAQ section but do feel free to contact our office on 01889 577058 Monday to Friday or of course email us - email@example.com
+If you still have some questions do take a look at the FAQ section but do feel free to contact us on 01889 577058 or of course email us - email@example.com